core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 | TBD  | x | x | - |   | Listen-To-<br>Multicast-Responses | (*)    | 3-1024 | (none)  |
 {: #ltmr-table title="The Listen-To-Multicast-Responses Option.
 C=Critical, U=Unsafe, N=NoCacheKey, R=Repeatable" align="center"}

 The Listen-To-Multicast-Responses Option includes the byte serialization of a CBOR array.
-This specifies transport-specific message information required for listening to the multicast notifications of a group observation, and intended to the proxy adjacent to the origin server sending those notifications.
+This specifies transport-specific message information that is required for listening to the multicast notifications of a group observation and is intended to the proxy adjacent to the origin server sending those notifications.
 In particular, the serialized CBOR array has the same format specified in {{sssec-transport-specific-encoding}} for the 'tp_info' parameter of the informative response defined in {{ssec-server-side-informative}}.

 The Listen-To-Multicast-Responses Option is of class U for OSCORE {{RFC8613}}{{I-D.ietf-core-oscore-groupcomm}}.